Cultureme: Phase Two: Primary Culturemes

 Primary culturemes exist in the phase when acculturation occurs, in which one's culture is becoming more complex.
-The basic four culturemes are subcategorized into environmental (cultural settings) and behavioral (behaviors of people and their interactions).
+The four basic culturemes are subcategorized into environmental (cultural settings) and behavioral (behaviors of people and their interactions).
 These culturemes are a result of recognizing cultural patterns and "experiencing it through mere observation or systemic learning."

 Phase Three: Secondary Culturemes

 Culturemes are further broken down into settings, in which a specific culture is exemplified.
-These includes cultures in the school, the park, the bar, etc. These are secondary culturemes.
+This includes cultures in the school, the park, the bar, etc. These are secondary culturemes.
 Phase three is the point where the cultures identified in phase two begin to interact; interrelationships are seen among different cultural systems and values.

 Phase Four: Tertiary Culturemes

 Phase four delves deeper into human senses, analyzing to the fullest extent possible.
 The completion of phase four allows one to identify the cultureme's cultural system and subculture.
 Knowing the cultural system and subculture are important as it helps to navigate through other identifiable systems within the culture.